Skip to Content

 Neither Barcelona nor Madrid is known as a popular destination for kids, as there are no major attractions aimed at children like you can find in Malaga for example.
 However, both Madrid and Barcelona have parks, restaurants, and places where kids will be welcome so I wouldn’t scrap it if you want to visit.

-Plus, I do think that most kids would be at least amused when visiting Casa Batlló or strolling through the Mercado de La Boqueria or Parc Güell is always amazing to visit for all ages.
+Plus, I do think that most kids would be at least amused when visiting Casa Batlló, plus strolling through the Mercado de La Boqueria or Parc Güell is always amazing to visit for all ages.

 Getting Around with a Baby or Toddler in Spain

-Major cities also have a metro that can bring you anywhere or buses.
-Drivers are usually friendly, so will let you know if that’s the right stop.
+Major cities also have a metro or buses that can take you anywhere.
+Drivers are usually friendly, so will let you know when it’s the right stop for you.

 Renting a car in Spain is also a good option for places outside of major towns.
 A car can provide you with comfort and flexibility even for day trips, but you need to remember that in some towns – Seville for example, streets are even more narrow than in Italy so it’s challenging to drive.

-In Spain, children need to be over 135 cm tall and over 12 years before they can travel without a car seat, but as you might suspect car seats aren’t required in taxis and drivers don’t have them.
+In Spain, children need to be over 135 cm tall and over 12 years old before they can travel without a car seat, but as you might suspect, car seats aren’t required in taxis and drivers don’t have them.

 Is Spain Stroller Friendly?

-For the most part, Spain is stroller friendly and I’d say essential if you’re out and about exploring all day in the heat.
+For the most part, Spain is stroller-friendly and I’d even say essential if you’re out and about exploring all day in the heat.
 In fact, we purchased a second travel stroller for our son who was 3 at the time because we knew that he won’t be able to walk all day long.

-While you might be used to the carrier keep in mind that it gets hot in Spain, so you and your baby might easily overheat in it.
+While you might be used to using a carrier, keep in mind that it gets hot in Spain, so you and your baby might easily overheat in it.
 We never used a carrier in Spain for this exact reason.

 The only exceptions would be Park Guell in Barcelona where strollers simply can’t pass and Alhambra in Grenada where it’s prohibited.
 Anywhere else it’s fine… I cannot imagine not having a stroller when we were strolling through Royal Alcazar and both kids were peacefully napping.